tavip/linux/Documentation/labs/app_dev_debug.rst

                   40.00  2.3% dput                 [kernel.kallsyms]
                   39.00  2.3% ext3_check_dir_entry [kernel.kallsyms]

-We note that file-handling functions (iterate, find) are the ones that most often appear in the perf-top output of the recursive home directory command.
+We notice that file-handling functions (iterate, find) are the ones that most often appear in the perf-top output of the recursive home directory command.

 perf record